ltw-webdev-4/curriculum/pattern-library-readme.md

       *If you can’t see what you wrote, drop the folder into Markbot and make sure there are no error messages.*

     notes:
-      - label: "Type it, type it real good"
-        text: "Remember the purpose of this lesson is to type the code out yourself—build up that muscle memory in your fingers!"
       - label: "Naming conventions"
         text: |
           Yes, the README files completely break our naming convention.
 But it’s a community convention, all on its own, to name readmes with capital letters.